nardonykolyszyn/nardonykolyszyn/README.md

 - 📫 Feel free to email me: nardonykolyszyn(at)gmail.com
 - 🧙‍🧝‍ I love Sci-Fi and Middle-earth novels and books
 - 🤲 I teach programming for free
-- 🌐 I'm Poliglot (Polish, Spanish, English, Estonian, Finnish and Russian)
+- 🌐 I probably speak your language